 It is important for students and parents to stay abreast of the dates for College Board exams.
 The Mansfield Christian School Code for ACT & SAT exams is 363166.
-This will be needed when filling out registration forms.
-Registration for the ACT or SAT is done online, not through MCS.
+This will be needed when filling out the online registration.

 TEST POLICY